MrErin/SmallBusiness/README.md

 1. Assign every resource a unique id property.
 1. Assign each employee to a department using a foreign key.
 1. Assign each employee a computer using a foreign key.
+1. Once your data is normalized, use your DOM skills to display a card for each employee.
+It should display the employee name, the name of their department, and which computer they are using
+* Styles

 ## Data Structure: